 Our operations have consumed substantial amounts of cash since inception.
-We expect to continue to spend substantial amounts on the commercialization of our product and on research and development, including conducting current and future clinical trials for our Maestro System.
-Cash used in operations was \$19.4 million, \$18.4 million and \$22.5 million for the fiscal years ended December 31, 2014, 2013 and 2012, respectively.
-We expect that our cash used in operations will continue to be significant in the upcoming years, and that we will need to raise additional capital to commercialize our Maestro Rechargeable System in the United States,

-Australia, the European Economic Area, other countries that recognize the European CE Mark and other international markets, to explore other indications for our product, to continue our research and development programs, and to fund our ongoing operations.
+We expect to continue to spend substantial amounts on the commercialization of our product and on research and development, including conducting current and future clinical trials for our Maestro Rechargeable System and subsequent versions of our product.
+Cash used in operations was \$22.6 million, \$19.4 million and \$18.4 million for the fiscal years ended December 31, 2015, 2014 and 2013, respectively.
+We expect that our cash used in operations will continue to be significant in the upcoming years, and that we will need to raise additional capital to commercialize our Maestro Rechargeable System in the United States, Australia, the European Economic Area, other countries that recognize the European CE Mark and other international markets, to explore other indications for our product, to continue our research and development programs, and to fund our ongoing operations.